harigithub1/AutomationFramework/README.md

 # Automation Testing Framework
-Cucumber-Java-Maven based Automation framework for Mobile & Web Application testing.
+Selenium+Appium Automation framework for Web & Moblie Application testing.

 ## To Run Tests on Local device
 - Start appium server at 0.0.0.0 at port 4723